Religious Diversity: How the Indian Army Sets the Gold Standard

 The army’s emphasis on shared rituals extends to honoring religious significance

 universally.
-Along the border with Pakistan, troops abstain from alcohol and non-vegetarian
+Along the border with Pakistan, troops abstain from alcohol and

 food on Thursdays, respecting "Peer Day," a sacred day for Muslims.